 On September 28, 2016, the Ontario Court of Appeal released its unanimous decision reversing the lower court decision of Justice Edwards.
-The decision confirms that the applicable limitation period under the Ontario Limitations Act for 407 ETR to commence civil proceedings is two years from the expiry of a person's licence plate permit after Licence Plate Denial notification.
+The decision confirms that the applicable limitation period under the Ontario Limitations Act for 407 ETR to commence civil proceedings is two years from the expiry of a person's licence plate permit after placement into Licence Plate Denial.
 The Court also found that 407 ETR has the right under the Ontario Limitations Act to contractually extend the limitation period through its transponder lease agreement with either business or individual customers.
 In November 2016, Mr. Day filed an application for leave to appeal this decision to the Supreme Court of Canada.
-A decision granting or denying leave to appeal is expected in 2017.
+On April 27, 2017, the Supreme Court of Canada released its decision dismissing the application for leave to appeal.